LiquidGalaxyLAB/Presentation-Tool/frontend/presentation-tool/README.md

 It is a web application that was developed using the [Vue.js](https://vuejs.org/) framework and has a pwa support, so it can be installed as a shortcut in your devices.

 ## How to install

+To properly install the frontend is very important to follow all the steps and to make sure all the required software is correctly installed and working, including the API.

 ### Choose where the project will be running